 Jennifer Aniston has yet to experience motherhood, and despite what others say, it doesn’t look like the Friends alum has any plans to have kids.
 Though the beloved actress has no ill feelings toward becoming a mom, Jennifer once said she didn’t need children in her life to feel “complete.”
+Keep scrolling to see everything the star has said about not starting a family.

 “We are complete with or without a mate, with or without a child … that decision is ours and ours alone,” Emmy Award winner wrote in an open letter published by The Huffington Post in July 2016.
 “We don’t need to be married or mothers to be complete.
 We get to determine our own ‘happily ever after’ for ourselves.”